koiyong/3a12-climate-claims/docs/antarctic-ice.md

   ##### Natalie Kwong (Oct 24, 2021)

   ### Evaluating the claim: is there significant loss of Antarctic sea ice?
-  The article makes two main points: first, that the melting of Antarctic ice is not unusual, and that there is no increase correlated with the increase in CO2 emissions over time.
+  The article makes two main points: first, that the melting of Antarctic ice is not unusual, and that there is no increase correlated with the increase in CO2 emissions over time (Anon, 2020).
 Instead, the author of this article attributes it to natural melting that occurs in interglacial periods.
 Secondly, they argue that even though Antarctic ice shows some melting, it is nowhere near significant enough to warrant concern.
 They compare the mass lost to the total ice mass and say that it  is not significant compared to the total amount of Antarctic ice present.

 This website is associated with Anthony Watts (of ‘Watt’s Up With That?’), although this connection is not obvious from the website.
 He is a well-known climate skeptic and often speaks on behalf of anti-climate change groups (Liu, 2017).
 This means he is likely to push a viewpoint denying climate change.
 Not all the linked articles are in the reference list and the reference format makes it difficult to tell what information corresponds to which claim in the article.
 Some of the sources that are linked but do not appear in the reference list are from other climate skeptic blogs.
 Because of this, the article loses credibility.